New Study Finds eLearning Has Widened Educational Access Gap

 “Does Online Education Live up to Its Promise?” is co-authored by Spiros Protopsaltis and Sandy Baum.
 Both authors have academic affiliations and a foot in policy circles.
 Protopsaltis served as a deputy assistant secretary for higher education and student financial aid at the U.S. Department of Education under Obama, and Baum is currently a fellow at the Center on Education Data and Policy at the Urban Institute.
 Funding for the study was provided by the Laura and John Arnold Foundation (LJAF).

-In their executive summary, Protopsaltis and Baum outline six key findings, including the following:
+In their executive summary, Protopsaltis and Baum outline several key findings on the subject educational access, including the following:

 As their executive summary suggests, their study found little evidence that online education is better than traditional forms of education, especially when it comes to students at risk.
 In fact, as they state, a “growing and powerful body of evidence suggests that online learning is far from the hoped-for silver bullet.”
 Specifically, Protopsaltis and Baum conclude, “Online education has failed to reduce costs and improve outcomes for students, and it may even be exasperating existing access gaps in the educational system:

 “In a range of environments, the gaps in student success across socioeconomic groups are larger in online than in classroom courses.
-Students without strong academic backgrounds are less likely to persist in fully online courses than in courses that involve personal contact with faculty and other students and when they do persist, they have weaker outcomes.
-Not surprisingly, students with more extensive exposure to technology and with strong time management and self-directed learning skills are more likely than others to adapt to online learning where students can do the work on their own schedules.
-There is considerable danger that moving vulnerable students online will widen attainment gaps rather than solving the seemingly intractable problem of unequal educational opportunity.”
+Students without strong academic backgrounds are less likely to persist in fully online courses than in courses that involve personal contact with faculty and other students and when they do persist, they have weaker outcomes.”

 Inconclusive but Troubling Research